abb-motors-and-generators/smart-sensor-api-client/use_case_1/README.md

 # Use Case 1: Request Asset Details

-With this use case, the different kind of asset data can be requested.
-Find below three example scripts that can be executed.
+With this use case, you can request different kinds of asset data (examples below).

 ## Plant Data
 This code demonstrates how to get the information of every plant in the organization